JessMair/Tots-Play/README.md

 - Gitpod

 Gitpod served as the local repository and IDE.
-GitHUb served as the remote respsitory.
+GitHUb served as the remote repository.

 The following steps were followed to maintain version control;